FugaCloud/netris-exporter/README.md

 # netris-exporter
-Scrape the Netris API for metrics.
+Scrape the Netris Lookingglass API for metrics.

 ## Build and Deploy